Skip to main content

 • Packaging: 150 wipers/bag (2 inner bags of 75); 10 bags/case

-• Use environments: Commonly used across a wide range of ISO-class cleanrooms and controlled areas (final suitability depends on your process and cleaning method)
+• Use environments: Commonly used across ISO-class cleanrooms and controlled areas; final suitability depends on your process sensitivity, surface type, and SOP

 About the Manufacturer:

-Texwipe (an ITW company) differentiates itself in cleanroom wiping by treating the wiper as an engineered product, not a commodity consumable.
-Its manufacturing approach starts with fabric and yarn selection (often continuous-filament polyester for lower shedding), then controls edge construction (cut-edge, sealed-edge, and patented sealed-border options), controlled cleaning/laundering, and packaging aligned to cleanroom application tiers.
+Texwipe (an ITW company) treats cleanroom wiping as an engineered contamination-control input, not a commodity consumable.
+Its manufacturing approach starts with fabric and yarn selection (often continuous-filament polyester for reduced shedding), then controls edge construction (cut-edge, sealed-edge, and patented sealed-border options), controlled cleaning/laundering, and packaging aligned to cleanroom application tiers.

-Texwipe also emphasizes verification through fibers/particles/ions/residue/endotoxin testing and describes automation-forward processes—such as Vectra® continuous cleaning with 100% machine-vision inspection and hands-free sterile manufacturing steps—to improve lot-to-lot consistency and reduce handling-driven contamination risk.
-SOSCleanroom (SOS) supports that manufacturing discipline with a close working relationship with Texwipe focused on continuity of supply, clean documentation handoff (certs, lot traceability), and practical application support—so customers can standardize wiping materials with predictable performance while maintaining procurement reliability and audit readiness.
+Texwipe emphasizes verification through fibers/particles/ions/residue testing and describes automation-forward processes to improve lot-to-lot consistency and reduce handling-driven contamination.
+SOSCleanroom supports that discipline with continuity of supply, documentation handoff (certs, lot traceability), and practical application support so teams can standardize wiping materials with predictable performance and maintain procurement reliability and audit readiness.

 TX1009 Features: